johndcobb/FPGAPlayground/README.md

 ```
 nextpnr-ice40 --hx1k --package vq100 --json project1.json --pcf project1.pcf --asc project1.asc   # run place and route
 ```
 --hx1k sets the sort of lattice ice40 fpga I have.
 The package vq100 is also specific to my nandland go board.
 The --json and --pcf point it to the files it needs to read, and --asc tells it what file to write the ascii bitstream to.
 Optionally, you can add the option --gui to the end to see a schematic of the the physical connections (you need to manually click some buttons on the top to place all the routes and seem them show up).
+When using clocks, it may be necessary to use the --freq 40.00 to tell it that the clock is 40 MHz.
+OR you can put that in the pcf

 Now, we can take the ascii schematics and convert it into a binary bistream file .bin.
 ```